lightshifted/TablesGPT/README.md

 - [ ] <b>SQL Query Export: </b> Provide users with the ability to generate SQL queries tailored for inserting the generated JSON data into their preferred database system.

 ## Getting Started
+### Setting  your OpenAI API Key
+1. Navigate to the `apis` directory
+2. Update the `.env` file with your OpenAI API key.
 ### Starting the React Frontend
 1. Navigate to the `frontend` directory:
 ```bash
 $ cd frontend
 ```
-2. Install the required dependencies (if you haven't already):
+1. Install the required dependencies (if you haven't already):
 ```bash
 $ npm install
 ```
-3. Start the React frontend:
+1. Start the React frontend:
 ```bash
 $ npm start
 ```